NCAA awards Minnesota three more Frozen Fours but no wrestling championships

 Marshaling the troops

 MNSE received initial funding from the teams and convention bureaus.
-They’re not seeking state money, but it’s not yet known how the group will evolve beyond the three-person startup staff.
+It is not seeking state money, but it’s not yet known how the group will evolve beyond the three-person startup staff.
 Blackshaw cited similar organizations in Kansas City and Indianapolis as possible models for the growth.

 The convention bureaus from Minneapolis, St. Paul and Bloomington are all part of the core group behind the effort along with top officials from the University of Minnesota, the Twins, Timberwolves, Lynx, Vikings, Wild and United FC.